Frequently Asked Questions

 Yes.
 ApTest Manager is tested by ApTest with Test Suites containing 30,000 Test Cases.
 We also do automated performance testing using several hundred virtual users.

-Can running the same test over and over again cause performance to degrade?
+Can running a test over and over again cause performance to degrade?

-The performance of reports that deal with multiple sessions will degrade somewhat if the number of sessions they are being asked to report on becomes very large.
-Otherwise, no - you can have run tests as many times as you like, in as many sessions as you want, with minimal performance impact.
+The performance of operations that deal with multiple tests and sessions will degrade as the number of tests and sessions they are asked to deal with grows.
+Otherwise, no - you can have run tests as many times as you like, in as many sessions as you want.

 Answers to Reporting Questions